scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** instant

 Hex a target in range you can see.
 Make a spellcasting roll against the targets Willpower.
-On success they gain Hex for 10 minutes, or Hex 2 on crit.
+On success they gain Hex for 10 minutes, or Hex 2 on a critical.

 Add a proficiency die for every level above 1st.